-NHS England has today published what it describes as prescribing guidance – ‘Cannabis-based products for medicinal use: Guidance to clinicians‘.
+On 31st October 2018, NHS England published what it describes as prescribing guidance – ‘Cannabis-based products for medicinal use: Guidance to clinicians‘.

 The actual guidance is buried within a mountain of bureaucratic doublespeak and requires downloading PDFs from the Royal College of Physicians (download here) and the British Paediatric Neurology Association (download here).
 In both cases, aside from chemotherapy-induced nausea, the guidance amounts to ‘do not prescribe’.
 This is a travesty of the intention of these reforms and demonstrates how the medical establishment is more interested in protecting its self-interest than in helping patients gain the benefits of cannabis as medicine.
 Cowardly and scared are the two words which best sum this up.

 It’s no surprise that doctors in the UK are ignorant about the use of cannabis as medicine.
 They have been subject to the same relentless torrent of reefer madness propaganda from government and media as the rest of society.
 They have been prevented even from learning about the endocannabinoid system by the authoritarian policy of prohibition and any doctor in the UK who has any experience of cannabis as medicine will have been in breach of professional ethics as well as the law.

 But it’s deeply disappointing that the authors of these documents have made no effort to understand the excellent work that is being done by medical professionals in other countries.
 The Royal College of Physicians and the BPNA will be a laughing stock across the world in the many more enlightened and educated jurisdictions where patients are gaining great benefit.
 But of course, this isn’t a laughing matter.
 In fact, these two so-called professional bodies are making it a tragedy.